tangowhisky37/ArduinoProjects/README.md

   - http://www.nodemcu.com

-IoT (Internet Of Things) Soil Moisture Sensor that Tweets using NodeMCU with ESP8266 (https://github.com/tangowhisky37/ArduinoProjects/tree/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/ThinkgSpeakDataUpload_v017)
+IoT (Internet Of Things) Soil Moisture Sensor that Tweets using NodeMCU with ESP8266 v1 (https://github.com/tangowhisky37/ArduinoProjects/tree/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/ThinkgSpeakDataUpload_v014)
 - The NodeMCU board is one among the many ESP8266 boards out there but with a bit of a difference.
-- This board is affordable, connects to a USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
+- This board is highly affordable (costs around 8-10 AUD), connects to a USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
 - As part of this program you will connect to the local wireless network, read values from the Soil moisture sensor and tweet the values.
 - The code also uses the Thingspeak Arduino library to upload data points to ThingSpeak and view graphically the data being logged.
 - To get this program working you will need the credentials for a local wireless network so that you can connect to it.
 - You will need to setup an account at www.thingspeak.com, create a channel and setup it up so that you can write to the channel using your NodeMCU.
-- You will also need to setup a Twitter account at www.twitter.com and configure the thingtweet application.
+- You will then need to head off and setup a Twitter account at www.twitter.com and configure the thingtweet application.
 - The thingtweeet application (https://thingspeak.com/apps/thingtweets) requires that you register your Twitter account with Thingspeak.
+Here's a summary of the steps involved.
+Please refer to the details at the Thingspeak website. -
+  - Sign in to https://thingspeak.com/login, select Apps from the menu, and then click on ThingTweet.
+  - Under the ThingTweet App, select “Link new Twitter account”.
+  - This will redirect you to Twitter to see if you want the app to have the ability to access your account.
+  - You can Allow or Deny the process.
+Once you have confirmed the right Twitter account, Twitter will send you back to ThingSpeak.
+  - The app generates a ThingTweet API Key for you to use.
+If you send an HTTP POST with your ThingTweet API Key, then the message will be relayed to Twitter.
+  - All of the parameters from the Twitter API (statuses/update) are possible including geolocation.
 - Over the coming weeks (or months..as and when i can find time) I will update the code such that it only tweets when certain conditions are met.
 - Currently the code tweets every 5 minutes
 - Connections for this circuit include -
  - Connecting the NodeMCU board to the USB port of your development machine
  - Software required includes -
    - Arduino IDE
    - ESP8266 libraries packes into the Arduino IDE which include the packages for NodeMCU board
    - Thingspeak IoT libraries which can be installed using the Arduino IDE